Impact of Epistasis and Pleiotropy on Evolutionary Adaptation: Introduction

 \subsection{Quantifying Epistasis}

-Two mutations (A and B) occurring on a haplotype with wild-type fitness $W_0$ are said to be {\em independent} if the fitness effect of the joint mutation $W_{AB}/W_0$ equals the product of the fitness effect of each of the mutations alone, that is, $W_A/W_0$ and $W_B/W_0$ (see illustration in Fig.~\ref{epistasis_diagram}) \be \frac{W_A}{W_0}\frac{W_B}{W_0} = \frac{W_{AB}}{W_0}. \ee We quantify epistasis as the {\em deviation} from this equality, such that \be \varepsilon = \log \frac{W_0W_{AB}}{W_AW_B} \ee is zero when the combined effect of the two mutations is the same as the product of the individual effects on fitness.
+Two mutations (A and B) occurring on a haplotype with wild-type fitness $W_0$ are said to be independent if the fitness effect of the joint mutation equals the product of the fitness effect of each of the mutations alone.
+If the fitness effect of the double mutant is $W_{AB}/W_0$ while the fitness effect of each of the single mutations is $W_A/W_0$ and $W_B/W_0$ respectively, then mutational independence implies (see illustration in Fig.~\ref{epistasis_diagram})

+\be \frac{W_A}{W_0}\frac{W_B}{W_0} = \frac{W_{AB}}{W_0}. \ee We quantify epistasis as the {\em deviation} from this equality, such that \be \varepsilon = \log \frac{W_0W_{AB}}{W_AW_B} \ee is zero when the combined effect of the two mutations is the same as the product of the individual effects on fitness.
 This definition is equivalent to the usual quantitative definition of epistasis in a two-locus two-allele model~(cf.~\cite{Bonhoeffer2004}, but see~\cite{Phillips2008} for a different definition) and transforms to the well-known additive definition of epistasis when the individual fitness effects are replaced by their logarithms (see, e.g.,~\cite{Mani2008}).
 Such a quantitative measure of epistasis was also used in assessing epistasis between mutations in experiments with {\it E. coli}~\cite{Elena1997} and digital organisms~\cite{Lenski1999}.
-For organisms on the line of descent (LOD, see Methods) of an evolutionary run, A and B refer to two substitutions that need not be adjacent either on the LOD or on the haplotype.
-We do see examples of non-consecutive mutations interacting, such as when a valley is crossed in more than one step (e.g., in Fig.~\ref{NK_case}, $K=4$), but here we restrict ourselves to studying the interaction between adjacent mutations on the LOD only, so that if $W_{AB}$ is the fitness of the haplotype that has both substitutions A and B, then the type preceding this sequence on the LOD has fitness $W_A$. $W_B$ is found by reverting the first substitution (A), and measuring the fitness of the haplotype carrying only the second mutation (B).
+For organisms on the line of descent (LOD, see Methods) of an evolutionary run, $A$ and $B$ refer to two substitutions that need not be adjacent either on the LOD or on the haplotype.
+We do see examples of non-consecutive mutations interacting, such as when a valley is crossed in more than one step (e.g., in Fig.~\ref{NK_case}, $K=4$), but here we restrict ourselves to studying the interaction between adjacent mutations on the LOD only, so that if $W_{AB}$ is the fitness of the haplotype that has both substitutions $A$ and $B$, then the type preceding this sequence on the LOD has fitness $W_A$. $W_B$ is found by reverting the first substitution ($A$), and measuring the fitness of the haplotype carrying only the second mutation ($B$).
+The relationship between the terms ``positive/negative" and ``synergistic/antagonistic" epistasis nomenclature is explained in Table 1.